 Not sure what to do in Japan?
-We are not surprised.
+Because there are heaps of things to do in Japan, we are not surprised.

 With five major islands and a total area of 377,975 kilometer-squared, planning your Japan trip is no easy task.
 The vastness of this country lends itself to many stunning attractions with many still waiting to do discovered.
 That is why we have written this Japan guide to alleviate the headaches of planning your Japan itinerary.

 Without further ado, here is the ultimate Japan bucket list featuring the 27 of the best things to do in Japan – perfect for first-time visitors.